bitwarden/contributing-docs/docs/contributing/featureflags.md

 }
 ```

-Ensure the file is there before starting the build, but you can change the file contents and see
+Ensure the file is there before starting the build.
+Once there, you can change the file contents and
-immediate results in running / debugging code.
+see immediate results in running / debugging code.

 :::tip